-The facet joints or zygapophysial joints are synovial joints which help support the weight and control movement between individual vertebrae of the spine.
+The facet joints or zygapophysial joints are synovial joints that help support the weight and control movement between individual vertebrae of the spine.
 The facet joints work together with the intervertebral discs to enable the spine to move.

-The facets have an articular cartilage or hard, smooth cartilage on the ends of the done which along with the joint capsule allows movement but also provides stability.
+The facets have articular cartilage or hard, smooth cartilage on the ends of the done which along with the joint capsule allows movement but also provides stability.
 Facet joints have a nerve supply from two levels, one branch arises from the nerve root at that level and the second from the level above.
 When functioning correctly, facet joints move freely controlling the movement of the spine.

 Facet joint pain may arise directly from the facet joint either from inflammation or nerve impingement.
-This spasm of adjacent muscles is the bodies way of protecting the area and tries to prevent you from moving and incurring more damage.
+This spasm of adjacent muscles is the body’s way of protecting the area and tries to prevent you from moving and incurring more damage.

-Symptoms can vary greatly and be confused with disc-related disorders as its possible for patients to report referred pain into the lower extremities.
+Symptoms can vary greatly and be confused with disc-related disorders as it’s possible for patients to report referred pain into the lower extremities.
 The traditional facet locking syndrome may lead to such an acute attack but can be resolved successfully by freeing the offending joint and restoring normal function.

 Treatment of Facet Joint syndrome